 People factor out death and live life in a fog of limiting views, pursuing routines that preoccupy their every moment.
-The bubbles of metal, wood and glass, of cars, planes and buildings that we live in give us a false sense of power and security that is more temporary than we know.
+The bubbles of metal, wood, and glass, of cars, planes and buildings that we live in give us a false sense of power and security that is more temporary than we know.

 If the heavens are in fact endless then the only theological conclusion that makes sense is that God's creations are also endless.

-The philosophical conclusions of theologians have been that for all of eternity God did nothing and then apparently on a whim, about 6000 years ago decided to create people.
+The philosophical conclusions of theologians have been that for all of eternity God did nothing and then appeared on a whim, about 6000 years ago decided to create people.
 The age and creation of the universe and this planet are debated among scientists and orthodox theologians inconclusively in their respective fields.

 Theological scholars in contemplating the existence of a divine being have looked to their own imaginations.
-Because they had a book that said there was a creator over this vastness they needed to find a way to fit some of the descriptions.
-In their limited visions they have developed a one planet creator with limited ability to create and save souls.
+Because they had a book that said there was a creator of this vastness they needed to find a way to fit some of the descriptions.
+In their limited vision, they have developed a one planet creator with limited ability to create and save souls.
 This being they say cannot create after its own kind as this would somehow introduce conflict.
 How could this be if God is love?

 Is God really a being like the deity of creedal sectarian scholars?
 Was the natural order of the heavens a single incorporeal intelligence enjoying a solitary existence for eons of eternity?